 To summarize, here is information and a link to some of the tools and resources mentioned in this week’s blog:

-Binders: You can go to any office supply store to purchase a binder.
+Binders: You can purchase a binder at any office supply store.
 If there are multiple hospitalizations, have a binder for each hospitalization or separate by date.
-The binder can fill up quickly so buy a large one as they are easier to go through to find information.
-You may also want to buy dividers if the person is being seen by multiple providers.
-You can get inserts to hold x-ray discs so they remain with the appropriate doctor’s visit.
+The binder can fill up quickly, so buy a large one as they are easier to go through to find information.
+You may also want to buy dividers if multiple providers see the person.
+You can get inserts to hold X-ray discs so they remain with the appropriate doctor’s visit.
 Keep in mind that you are entitled to these records.
 You may need to pay something for copies and sign a consent form to release information, but having them will be important as you move through the continuum of care.

-Asking Questions: Clarifying the plan of care: As the patient and caregiver, don’t be afraid to ask any question.
-Many times it may be overwhelming to ask questions to doctors or other staff members who are busy or you may feel intimidated.
-DON’T….they are in place to care for you and your questions, concerns are important for them to address.
+Asking Questions: Clarifying the care plan: As the patient and caregiver, don’t be afraid to ask any questions.
+It may be overwhelming to ask questions to doctors or other staff members who are busy, or you may feel intimidated.
+DON’T….they are in place to care for you, and your questions and concerns are important for them to address.
 I do recommend that you take the time to formulate your questions in advance of seeing them so that you are organized.
 Try and find out when the doctor will visit you.
-If you are in a teaching hospital, the team usually makes rounds at a set time.
-Ask the nurse or the resident what time the team will be making rounds.
-If you are in a community hospital call the doctor’s office and find out what time he is expected at the hospital.
+The team usually makes rounds at a set time if you are in a teaching hospital.
+Ask the nurse or resident when the team will be making rounds.
+If you are in a community hospital, call the doctor’s office and determine what time he is expected.
 In my

-If you want to look things up on the internet, ask for websites that would be good to visit.
-There is a lot of information on the internet and a good deal of it might not pertain to you or maybe accurate.
+If you want to look things up online, ask for websites that would be good to visit.
+There is a lot of information on the internet, and a good deal of it might not pertain to you or maybe accurate.

 Ask the nurse, doctors, or case managers for some sites that they recommend you to visit.
-They are probably utilizing the same websites, as they are reliable, help them understand your diagnosis, and explain treatment options and tools.
+They probably use the same websites, which are reliable, help them understand your diagnosis, and explain treatment options and tools.
 If you don’t understand the information, print it off so you can bring it to your visit.
 Also, ask the doctors or nurses for information on your condition.
-They may have printed information ready that will save you the time.
+They may have printed information ready, which will save you time.

 www.caringbridge.org